Keeping your money and belongings secure on your next trip

 It’s quite common to have a packaged bank account nowadays.
 You usually get travel and/or home insurance cover and other additional benefits for a monthly fee.
 But have you checked the details of what you’re actually covered for?

-To keep your money, your belongings and yourself safe and secure when you travel, it’s best to read the small print.
-Unlike standalone travel insurance cover, the cover on your bank account may not cover much (if any) travel money.
-It almost certainly won’t scuba diving or winter sports, so make sure that you take out special cover for these.
+To keep your money, your belongings and yourself safe and secure when you travel, it’s best to read the small print of your travel insurance.
+Unlike standalone travel insurance cover, if you're using travel insurance bundled with your bank account you may not be covered for much (if any) travel money.
+If you're hiring vehicles, scuba diving or doing winter sports, make sure that you take out special cover for these.

 Keep a copy of your policy and policy number on you and always check the trip duration and destinations are eligible.